JoeC4281/TakeCommandConsole/README.md

 # Take Command Console

-.BTM and other items for use with Take Command Console from JPSoft.com
+Tips and Tricks for use with Take Command Console from JPSoft.com

 - [Avoid Continued Lines](<Avoid_Continued_Lines>)
 - [ClsID](<ClsID>)